 The publicans operated in collusion with their pagan superiors and so were considered to be traitors.
-Too, they frequently had contact with Gentiles, hence were considered unclean.
+Too, they frequently had contact with Gentiles, so they were considered unclean.
 Even to handle a publican’s walking staff made one ceremonially contaminated (Michel, 101).

 The New Testament indicates that the Jews considered tax collectors as in the same category with “sinners” (Mt.
 9:10-11; 11:19; Mk.
 2:15-16; Lk.
 5:30; 15:1), “harlots” (Mt.
 21:31-32), and “Gentiles” (Mt.
 18:17).
 The rabbis viewed them as on a level with “highwaymen and murderers” (Edersheim, 57).

 The Importance of Publicans in Jesus’ Ministry